 #1.
 Create In-depth Content That Ranks

 Even the best SEO blogs like backlinko, Moz, etc has started with zero content once.
-We all know how much success they’ve bagged today.
+We all know how much traffic these blogs are generating today, literally, millions per month.

-But you must learn to overcome the myth “more content- more SEO rankings.”
+You eventually need to overcome out of the myth “more content means better SEO rankings.”
 It is not true, Google usually prefers the rich content pages that completely answers the queries of a user (search intent).
+Give what the user wants: Nothing more and nothing less.

 Go to SEMrush keyword magic tool and enter the main keyword and hit to get list of long tail keywords that you could optimize your content for.